The way Boris Johnson made decisions was ‘unique’ – Sir Chris Whitty

 He added that “if you consistently go to all of Government and say, ‘I have no data on this, and I’m a bit worried, but my gut feeling is this is going bad’, you don’t get very much traction…”

-He said waiting a few days for more data was the right approach.
+He said waiting a few days for more data was the right approach, though he later agreed with Mr Keith that by January 22 he knew Covid was a dangerous and transmissible virus.

 In other evidence, Sir Chris was asked if Mr Johnson “had a difficulty in reaching clear, consistent positions”.